top of page

 Training and Intercultural Experience

-Dr. Jenny Rious is a licensed psychologist from New Orleans, Louisiana.
-Her work as a therapist, researcher, professor, and consultant has focused on understanding culturally-specific practices and providing culturally-affirming services.
-She received her PhD from Tulane University.
+Dr. Jenny Rious is a US-trained Clinical Psychologist.
+Her work as a therapist, researcher, professor, and consultant has focused providing culturally-affirming services.
 She has practised clinically in private practices, schools, community agencies and clinics, hospitals, and prisons.
 For the past six years, Jenny has taught Clinical Science and Psychological Disorders at Tulane.
-She has also served as Visiting Assistant Professor at Howard University’s Graduate School of Education, where she taught and supervised future school and counseling psychologists.
-Prior to pursuing doctoral work, she taught in New Orleans public schools for fifteen years.
-She has collaborated extensively in team-based environments with families, educators, social workers, medical doctors, case managers, and advocates.
+She has also served as Visiting Assistant Professor at Howard University’s Graduate School of Education.

 Approach